Long Island Native Plant Initiative

 Minimum qualifications outlined above plus:

-MS in ecology, biology, zoology, botany, natural resource management, MBA, MPA, or related field.
+MS in ecology, biology, zoology, botany, natural resource management, MBA or related field.

 Knowledge of aquatic (freshwater and marine) and terrestrial habitats.